How to Improve Conversion Rate Optimization Using Web Analytics

 1. Design

 To complete an effective CRO analysis, you must first plan and design your next steps.
-Rather than blindly embarking on A/B testing, you should experiment using carefully curated workflows that will help you:
+Rather than blindly embarking on A/B testing, you should using carefully curated workflows that will help you:

 1. Outline the problem you wish to solve.